Appearance

 - Meeting room device firmware has changed.
 E.g. a firmware update was completed.

-The schema for the webhook payload can be downloaded when creating or editing a webhook in the Jabra Plus portal.
+The schema for the webhook payload can be downloaded when creating or editing a webhook in Jabra Plus Management platform.

-Please be aware that webhooks are only available for meeting room devices (camera bars, schedulers, tablet control units, etc.).
-If you need information about the state of personal devices (headsets, speakerphones, etc.) you will need to use REST APIs and get devices at an interval compliant with the below rate limits.
-If you have a use case for which you'd like to use webhooks with personal devices, please let us know by contacting our developer support.
+Be aware that webhooks are only available for meeting room devices.
+If you need information about the state of personal devices (headsets, speakerphones, etc.) you must use REST APIs and get devices at an interval compliant with the below rate limits.
+If you have a use case for which you'd like to use webhooks with personal devices, contact developer support.

 Usage terms, rate limits, quota